unstoppabledomains/dev-docs/developer-toolkit/advanced-use-cases/resolve-domains-browser/browser-resolution-overview.md

 A gateway is an HTTP Server that acts as a proxy between HTTP and a distributed content protocol.
 Basic functionality of such a gateway:

 1. Receive HTTP request to a Web3 domain (like `http://example.crypto`)
-2. Resolve the domain into crypto records
+2. Resolve the domain into resolution records
 3. Get the content based on [Browser Resolution Algorithm](browser-resolution-algorithm.md)
 4. Return the content to the client via HTTP